cconover/author-customization/author-customization/readme.txt

 == Changelog ==

+= 0.2.2 =
+* Fixed bug that caused an error when creating a new post.

 = 0.2.1 =
 * Bug fix: WYSIWYG on Edit Profile page was not showing full formatting.
 * Bug fix: Calling profile display name and description when no post-specific info was available could result in fatal error.